wifaqmn/cyclistic-case-study/README.md

 ![image](https://github.com/wifaqmn/imagecontent/blob/main/total_trips_cyclistic.png)

-__Months:__ Both casual and members show comparable trends, with significant increase from April to July (spring - summer) and decrease from August to December (autumn - winter) respectively.
+__Months:__ Both casual and members show comparable trends, with significant increase from April to July (spring - summer) and decrease from August to December (autumn - winter).
 The gap between casuals and members is closest in the month of July in summmer.

 __Days of the Week:__ Graph shows casual riders make more journey during the weekends while members show a declione over the wwekends compared to other days of the week.